GarlicWang/DSP_2021_Fall/README.md

 Run the code in Kaldi Speech Recognition Toolkit.
 To run the Kaldi in docker, type the command : `docker run -it kaldiasr/kaldi:latest bash`

+## HW3
+Demostrate a ZhuYin Decoding by Viterbi Algorithm.
+Run the code in SRI Language Modeling Toolkit.
+To run the SRILM in docker, type the command : `docker run -it ntudsp2020autumn/srilm`